Life Insurance After Heart Attack

 • Medication and treatment – Ongoing treatment and adherence to prescribed medication play a role in approval decisions.

-Cost of life insurance for heart attack survivors
+What is the premium of life insurance for heart attack survivors?

 Life insurance premiums for heart attack survivors are typically higher than those for healthy individuals.
 The cost is influenced by: